techbang/open_graph_helper/README.markdown

 Pull requests are welcome.

-The Facebook Social Plugins are rendered in HTML5 version (a `<div>`).
+The Facebook Social Plugins can be rendered in HTML5 version (default) or `<iframe>` version.
 Their default options are tuned for Techbang.
 Override them by passing a Hash; see below.

 ## Usage